libbyeh/snapshot/README.md

 # [snap-shot]

 Webster's Dictionary defines snapshot as an appraisel, summary or profile.
 Flashcards also offer a brief appraisal of a users knowledge of a particular subject.
-Thus, [snap-shot], a study tool was born! [snap-shot] provides programmers a chance to text their knowledge of array prototype methods while immersed in an elegant and easy-to-navigate UI.
+Thus, [snap-shot], a study tool was born! [snap-shot] provides programmers a chance to test their knowledge of array prototype methods while immersed in an elegant and easy-to-navigate UI.
 Users can also save individual cards to practice later.
 Additionally, [snap-shot] is built to scale to add more concepts in the future.

 ## Set-up